shiyaowww/EpiNetwork/README.md

 # EpiNetwork
-Understanding the joint impact of contact networks and susceptibility to infection on population infectious diseases burden
+To understand the joint impact of contact networks and susceptibility on the burden of infectious diseases.
+We look at outbreak patterns in the general population, as well as disparities between groups regarding social determinants.